 “While we do not offer electrical service or accommodations typically necessary for RV customers, Walmart values RV travelers and considers them among our best customers.
 Consequently, we do permit RV parking on our store parking lots as we are able.
 Permissions to park is extended by individual store managers, based on availability of parking space and local laws.
 Please contact management in each store tot ensure accommodations before parking your RV”. -Walmart

-So yes, putting out your camp chairs and firing up the barby isn’t the best of ideas, there are far more pressing issues.
+So yes, putting out your camp chairs and firing up the barby isn’t the best of log docking etiquette, there may be far more pressing issues.

 Possible Reasons Why RV’s Can’t Park at Walmart

-Yep, I went there.
-The government is involved.
-Local governments have put the hammer down on parking on commercial or private property.
-Whether it’s a business parking lot or a friend’s driveway, municipal governments have stepped in to say not here.
+Local governments have put the hammer down on overnight parking on commercial or private property.
+Whether it’s a business’ parking lot or a friend’s driveway, municipal governments have stepped in to say no room at the inn.
 And, there’s nothing you can do about it.
 Most likely, the ordinances stem from one, some or all of the reasons listed below.

 Campground or RV Park in Vicinity

-If there are campgrounds or RV parks in the close proximity to a Walmart, you can bet your last dollar that they approached the municipal code enforcement or planning office and complained.
+If there are campgrounds or RV parks in the close proximity to a Walmart, you can bet your last dollar that those campgrounds and RV park owners approached their municipal government to complain that these types of free overnight camping is taking away from their business.
 And of course, through time and passing ordinances as stated previously.

 Small Parking Lots